21 best computer science books for beginners

 - This is not a universal book.
 Beginners and rookies should not use this!

 Part of the reason for the book’s thoroughness is that its authors have been writing guides ever since the original (called “AngularJS”) version came out and updating it as new releases come out.
-The book has the reader gradually build up a large Angular web application from scratch, so you’ll be prepared to make or maintain any programs written in Angular!
+It’s one of the best computer science books for beginners because it teaches the reader to gradually build up a large Angular web application from scratch, so you’ll be prepared to make or maintain any programs written in Angular!

 - Combines a “hands-on” approach with textbook reading, so you watch and do!